ArtPoon/BioID/Databases.md

 However, this is not that different from how data from the initial era of genetic sequencing was compiled into a reference archive.
 As the pile of paper gets higher, it becomes more and more difficult to retrieve a specific page.

+This section is going to focus mainly on genetic sequence databases.
+There are many other kinds of [biological databases](https://en.wikipedia.org/wiki/List_of_biological_databases), such as the [Protein Data
+Bank](https://www.rcsb.org/) that stores the coordinate data of three-dimensional protein structures, the increasing commoditization of next-generatoin sequencing has caused genetic sequence data to supercede other sources of biological data.
+For instance, microarrays were the primary technology for measuring gene expression until the advent of [RNA-Seq](https://en.wikipedia.org/wiki/RNA-Seq).
+Similarly, [16S ribosomal RNA](https://en.wikipedia.org/wiki/16S_ribosomal_RNA) sequencing has largely superceded indirect assays of 16S variation such as [gradient gel eletrophoresis](https://en.wikipedia.org/wiki/RNA-Seq) to quantify the composition of microbial communities.

+### GenBank

 The National Center for Biotechnology Information (NCBI) is the home of GenBank, arguably the largest public repository of genetic sequence information in the world.
 The predecessor of GenBank, the Atlas of Protein Sequence and Structure, was initiated and maintained by [Dr. Margaret Oakley Dayhoff](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5037978/), a pioneer of bioinformatics who also created some of its foundational computational methods.
 The Atlas was essentially a stack of printed pages that collated the known protein sequences into a book.